 How To Use A Grid To Make Drawing Simple: A Step By Step Art Project

 Most of the time I prefer to draw free hand, but using a grid to help draw a picture can be very useful.
 Grid drawing is very helpful because it allows the artist to focus on one block of the picture at a time.
-For this demonstration I will be using a grid to draw a picture of a puppy on a birthday card for my nephew.
-Do not pay for those expensive grid drawing tutorials when you can learn the same technique on your own for free.
-I first learned how to use a grid for drawing in a high school geometry project where we had to enlarge a cartoon.
+For this demonstration, I will be using a grid to draw a picture of a puppy on a birthday card for my nephew.
+Why pay for grid drawing tutorials when you can learn the same technique on your own for free?
+My first encounter with the grid drawing technique was in a high school geometry project where we had to enlarge a cartoon.
 However, grid drawing can be used for almost any project and it is easy for the beginner to try.
 I recommend making your own grids, but it is easy and affordable to also buy graph paper at the store if you are in a time crunch.
 The steps below will show how to make a simple drawing using a grid.